-Again, the important point here is to remember than whey protein is the fundamental macro nutrient for recovery and muscle building.
-So is true for the opposite, inadequate protein in diet may result in muscle loss and may take you away from your fitness goals.
+So is true for the opposite, inadequate whey protein in diet may result in muscle loss and may take you away from your fitness goals.

 - Promotes Muscle Growth: Whey protein is the key macro-nutrient for helping muscle tissues in repairing and recovering from workout.
 These tissues when fed with enough protein grow stronger and better, thus promoting muscle growth.

 - Aids in Weight Loss: Whey protein is the macro-nutrient that helps in reducing hunger and giving you a feeling of feeling full.
-Since you’d be consuming a lot less calories this way, it’ll help you lose weight.
+Since you’d be consuming a lot less calories this way, protein supplements help you lose weight.

-If you fall under these categories, you can definitely include whey protein supplement in your diet for better results:
+If you fall under these categories, you can definitely include whey protein supplements in your diet for better results:

 - Regular gym-goers

 Whey protein supplements can be classified into three categories: